happner/happner-suite/packages/happn-cluster/QUICKSTART.md

 ### Motivation

-Hapnp-cluster provides clustering capabilities for happn, so that multiple happn cluster nodes will have access to the same data and data structures in a shared database as well as a shared pub-sub event bus.
+Happn-cluster provides clustering capabilities for happn, so that multiple happn cluster nodes will have access to the same data and data structures in a shared database as well as a shared pub-sub event bus.

 ### Installation